Version Control is the management of changes to documents, computer programs, large websites, and other collection of information.

-we can see the commit history by using log command, this will tell us what branch we are in and he author, date, commit message.
+we can see the commit history by using log command, this will tell us what branch we are in and the author, date, commit message.

-outcome of the log, HEAD represents, to which repository user committed
+The outcome of the log, HEAD represents, to which repository user committed.

-Brach is nothing but independent line of development.
+The branch is nothing but an independent line of development.
 For example : People create dev branches from the Master Branch.
-Now developers will do all the edits or features in dev branch.
-After the edits or developments of feature is completed then one after testing the dev branch will be merged into Master branch.
+Now developers will do all the edits or features in the dev branch.
+After the edits or developments of a feature are completed, then one after testing the dev branch will be merged into the master branch.

-We can create check the branches present in the git using git branch command, if we provide new name along with git branch it will create new branch.
+We can create a check the branches present in the git using git branch command; if we provide a new name along with the git branch, it will create a new branch.

-The branch that we are currently in will be in different color with * asterik in the front.
+The branch that we are currently in will be in a different color with an * asterisk in the front.

 Create your first Branch:

-user@DESKTOP-3U7SD8F MINGW64 ~/SampleRepo (master) $ git checkout FirstBranch Switched to branch 'FirstBranch' user@DESKTOP-3U7SD8F MINGW64 ~/SampleRepo (FirstBranch) $ git branch * FirstBranch master
+[email protected] MINGW64 ~/SampleRepo (master) $ git checkout FirstBranch Switched to branch 'FirstBranch' [email protected] MINGW64 ~/SampleRepo (FirstBranch) $ git branch * FirstBranch master

-Now if you create any files, it will be created in new branch only.
+Now, if you create any files, it will be created in a new branch only.

-Sometimes you may have files which are related with execution or some log files, these files are to be omitted when we push our source code.
+Sometimes you may have files that are related to the execution or some log files; these files are to be omitted when we push our source code.

 Let's create files: report.log, error.log in our current working folder.
 With git status command you can see tracked and untracked files,

-Now in above thing we always get to see these useless log file in our untracked work, if we have two log files we donot have much issues but if we have hundreds of log files then it will create bigger confusion, to avoid this kind of situation we can use git ignore.
+Now in the above thing, we always get to see these useless log files in our untracked work, if we have two log files we do not have many issues but if we have hundreds of log files, then it will create bigger confusion, to avoid this kind of situation we can use git ignore.